It-is-Sean/PSUVPSCDD/docs/probe/README.md

 - The current MLP baseline is mostly a failure-mode baseline: recall is moderate, precision/sharpness are poor.
 - The old local `eval_scrream` branch is invalid for claims, but full SCRREAM is now downloaded at `~/datasets/SCRREAM`.
 - The active baseline branch is SCRREAM full-data mesh-complete VGGT adapter training on sequence-meta-filtered clean GT.
 - The active model-coverage branch is SCRREAM WAN2.1 T2V Route2, which keeps the VGGT ablation's data/GT/split/adapter/decoder/validation fixed and changes only the representation.
 Slurm job `86307` completed the full 15-run ablation pack; best WAN is `t499/layer09`, above zero/sample-shuffle controls but far below clean-GT VGGT.
-Treat the route as exploratory / setting-sensitive, and audit `no_noise` / `low_noise` plus one `t499/layer09 + norm` setting next.
+Treat the route as exploratory / setting-sensitive.
+Route2.1 `no_noise` / `low_noise` support is now implemented, and the smoke/full-cache/train chain `86342/86343 -> 86350/86351 -> 86357 -> 86358/86359` was queued on `2026-05-12 22:47 CST`.
 - Long data generation and training should use `slurm/` scripts with logs in `slurm_out/`.
 - Slurm job `86140` completed the 20k / 500k trainplus-test MLP baseline on `air-node-02` with exit `0:0`; `final_metrics.json` reports `best_val_chamfer_l2=0.5149603486061096`.
 - Slurm job `86149` completed the robust VGGT layer ablation on `2026-05-08`, but it used the pre-meta-filter GT and is now historical.
 Clean-GT VGGT ablation job `86286` completed successfully; the current default is layer `16`, with layer `24` as the main comparison point.